AstroPilot-AI/DenarioApp/README.md

 ## Run in Docker

 You can run Denario and its GUI in a Docker container.
-Clone the [app repo](https://github.com/AstroPilot-AI/DenarioApp) and move to the folder.
 You may need `sudo` permission [or use this link](https://docs.docker.com/engine/install/linux-postinstall/).
+Clone [this app repo](https://github.com/AstroPilot-AI/DenarioApp) and move to the folder.
 To build the docker run:

 ```bash
 docker build -t denario-app .